smcgustavo/Communation/README.md

 # Communation
-Communation is a web application wich aims to be a twitter like social media where the main theme of it is inspired by the programming community and nation.
+Communation is a web application which aims to be a twitter like social media where the main theme of it is inspired by the programming community and nation.
 The project uses the adonisjs framework.